Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 4) Cary/Carey is also a Cornish surname, and probably derives from the same Old European root 'kar'- 'stone/stony', as in Carey Tor on Bodmin Moor.
 There is some confusion with Carew in this county, from local names Kerrow etc., from Cornish 'ker/car',meaning 'fort/encampment'.
 1871 Census figures are: Cary 26; Carey 10.

 The best known branch of the Devon Carys, were the Barons Hunsdon (created 1559), who from the 16th century spelt their name 'Carey'.
 William Car(e)y of Chilton Foliat, Wiltshire was a member of Henry VIII's court; he was a cousin of Henry VIII through his Beaufort grandmother.
 Carey married Mary Boleyn, Queen Anne Boleyn's sister, in 1520; his children, then, were doubly cousins to Queen Elizabeth.
-Charles 1 awarded them the titles 'Earls of Monmouth' (1626) and 'Earls of Dover' (1628): similar arms as those of Devon Cary, (see Images below).
+Charles 1 awarded them the titles 'Earls of Monmouth' (1626) and 'Earls of Dover' (1628): arms as those of Devon Cary, (see Images below).
 They became extinct in 1765.

 Another branch of the Devon Cary family were made Viscounts Falkland in the Scottish peerage (1620) by Charles 1; this title was upgraded to the Earldom of Falkland (1722) in the Jacobite peerage of the exiled Stuart king, James.
-Their name is spelt 'Cary', and they are the sole surviving branch.
+Their name is still spelt 'Cary', and they are the sole surviving branch.

 Sir George Car(e)y of Cockington was Lord Deputy/Treasurer of Ireland 1598-1606; he described Catholic clergy there as a 'wicked rabble', although his father and brother were both Catholic.
 His relation, Sir Henry Cary, 1st Viscount Falkland, was Charles 1st's Lord Deputy of Ireland 1622-28; he tried, unsuccessfully, to banish priests in 1623; again, his own wife and son were Catholics.
 (Refs: historyofparliamentonline.org).
 The Carys of Cockington, latterly of Torre Abbey in Torquay, became extinct in the male line in 1916, with the death at the Somme of Lieut.
 Launcelot Robert Sulyarde Plantagenet Cary.

 Carey as such is the name of a Channel Island family long established in St Martin's Parish, Guernsey, whose name is a variant of the Norman French Carrey.
-Families of the Carrey/Carey are recorded in Eure, Seine-Maritime and Calvados.The Guernsey Careys have no known connection to the West Country Carys, although confusingly from the 1580s they used the same arms, which they registered in 1915, with a crescent added.
+The Guernsey family traditionally spelt their name Careye.
+Families of Carrey/Carey are recorded in Eure, Seine-Maritime and Calvados.The Guernsey Careys have no known connection to the West Country Carys, although confusingly from the 1580s they used the same arms, which they registered in 1915, with a crescent added.